 McDonald’s is ubiquitous.
 No matter which country or major city you go to, you are bound to find a McDonald’s outlet.
-As of 2020, the company was operating 39,198 restaurants worldwide and held the title of ‘The World’s Largest Restaurant Company’.
+As of 2020, the company was operating 40,031 outlets worldwide and held the title of ‘The World’s Largest Restaurant Company’.
 But what if, I told you, McDonald’s is a real estate empire hiding under the guise of a fast-food chain?

-In its 2020 Financial Report, the company reported 41 billion dollars worth of assets in property & equipment before accounting for depreciation, making it the 7th largest real estate company in the world even if we were to deduct the 3.5 billion dollars worth of equipment from the total $41 billion figure.
+In its 2021 Financial Report, the company reported 41.9 billion dollars worth of assets in property & equipment before accounting for depreciation, making it the 6th largest public real estate company in the world even if we were to deduct the more than 3.5 billion dollars worth of equipment from the $41.9 billion figure.
 McDonald’s real estate assets are the main reason behind its phenomenal and sustained success and what makes it a super interesting business case study.

 Ray Kroc, the man responsible for scaling McDonald’s across the United States, was just another milkshake machine salesman in his prior gig.
 Even though Wikipedia lists him as one of the founders of McDonald’s, neither did he come up with the idea, nor was he even a part of the first and the original McDonald’s outlet.

 McDonald’s, named eponymously, was the brainchild of two brothers: Richard & Maurice McDonald’s.
 Ray met the McDonald’s brothers after they ordered eight mixers at one go, a huge number considering the mixers had multiple spindles.
-It was rare to get such a large mixer order, which made Ray curious about how a small restaurant could create such high demand.
+In those days, it was rare to get such a large mixer order, making Ray curious about how a small restaurant could create such high demand.

 When Ray understood the concept of McDonald’s & saw its operations, he was blown away.
 Never in his entire career of selling mixers to restaurants had he seen such a remarkably effective restaurant.
 But what made McDonald’s, which seems like just another restaurant today, special back then?